Henry Wellcome: Personal life

-In 1901, Wellcome married Gwendoline Maud Syrie Barnardo, a daughter of orphanage founder Thomas John Barnardo.
+In 1901, Wellcome married Gwendoline Maud Syrie Barnardo, a daughter of orphanage founder Thomas John Barnardo who was 26 years younger than he.
 They had one child, Henry Mounteney Wellcome, born 1903, who was sent to foster parents at the age of about three.
 He was considered to be sickly at the time, and his parents were spending much time travelling.
 The marriage was not happy, and in 1909 the couple separated.
 After that Syrie (as she was known) had several affairs, including with the department store magnate Harry Gordon Selfridge, and the author William Somerset Maugham with whom she had a child (Mary Elizabeth) and later married.
 Wellcome sued for divorce in 1915, naming Maugham as co-respondent.
 The suit attracted large amounts of publicity that he had previously tried to avoid.
-Syrie never contested Henry's custody of their child, Henry.
+Syrie never contested Henry's custody of their child, Henry and went on to have a successful international career as an interior designer.

 In 1910, Wellcome became a British subject.
 In 1928, he was made an Honorary Vice-President of the Society for Nautical Research.
 He was appointed a Knight Bachelor in the 1932 Birthday Honours.
 In 1932, he was made an Honorary Fellow of the Royal College of Surgeons of England.
 He died of pneumonia in The London Clinic in 1936, aged 82, after an operation.
 On his death, the Wellcome Trust was established.